0xCB-dev/docs.keeb.supply/content/sweep-bling-lp/_index.md

 weight: 11
 ---

-Here you can find the instructions for assembling the Sweep Bling LP.
+Here you can find the instructions for assembling the Sweep Bling LP in the Choc V1 and V2 version.